You may have a higher risk of kidney cancer if any of these apply to you:

 - Tuberous sclerosis: This genetic disorder can cause serious skin bumps, seizures, and cysts in the kidney, liver, and pancreas.
 It also is associated with RCC, and kidney tumors called angiomyolipomas.

-Experts in our Clinical Genetics Service can help you figure out if you’re at increased risk for kidney disease because of a disease that’s been passed down from your parents.
+Experts in our Clinical Genetics Service can help you learn if you’re at higher risk for kidney disease because of your genetic background.